 As-of-Right Siting: As-of-Right Siting shall mean that development may proceed without the need for a special permit, variance, amendment, waiver, or other discretionary approval.
 As-of-right development may be subject to Site Plan Review to determine conformance with local zoning ordinances or bylaws.
-Projects cannot be prohibited but can be reasonably regulated by the inspector of buildings, building commissioner or local inspector.
+Projects cannot be prohibited, but can be reasonably regulated by the inspector of buildings, building commissioner or local inspector., or if there is none in a town, the Planning Bboard designated by local ordinance or bylaw.